enriquetecfan11/local-ia/README.md

 ### Docker Compose

 The `docker-compose.yml` file defines all services.
 You can modify resource limits, add volumes, or configure environment variables as needed.

+### Portainer

+The project includes Portainer, a web-based Docker management UI that allows you to:

+- Manage Docker containers, images, networks, and volumes
+- Deploy applications with a user-friendly interface
+- Monitor container health and resource usage
+- Access container logs and console

+Access Portainer at [https://localhost:9443](https://localhost:9443) after starting the services.

 ### Ngrok Configuration